telerik/xamarin-forms-docs/controls/chat/getting-started/chat-getting-started.md

 # Getting Started

 This example will guide you through the steps needed to add a basic **RadChat** control in your application.
-For the purpose of the example a simple echo bot will be defined.
+For the purpose of the example a simple echo bot will be defined, which simply repeats the sent message.

 >Before you proceed, please, take a look at these articles and follow the instructions to setup your app: